Sabalenka beats Rybakina for Australian Open women's title

-The 24-year-old Sabalenka, who is from Belarus, was appearing in her first major final.
+Now 11-0 in 2023 with two titles already, she is a powerful player whose most glowing strength was also her most glaring shortfall: her serve.
+Long capable of hammering aces, she also had a well-known problem with double-faulting, leading the tour in that category last year with nearly 400, including more than 20 apiece in some matches.

+After much prodding from her group, she finally agreed to undergo an overhaul of her serving mechanics last August.
+That, along with a commitment to trying to stay calm in the most high-pressure moments, is really paying off now.

-She improved to 11-0 in 2023, and the only set she has dropped all season was the opener on Saturday against Wimbledon champion Rybakina.
+The only set she has dropped all season was the opener on Saturday against Rybakina, who eliminated No. 1 Iga Swiatek in the fourth round.

-But Sabalenka turned things around with an aggressive style that resulted in 51 winners, 20 more than her opponent.
-She used 17 aces to overcome seven double-faults.
-And she managed to break the big-serving Rybakina three times, the last coming for a 4-3 lead in the third set that she never relinquished.
+But Sabalenka turned things around with an aggressive style and, importantly, by breaking Rybakina three times, the last coming for a 4-3 lead in the third set that was never relinquished.

-Sabalenka needed to work for the championship, double-faulting on her initial match point and requiring three more to close things out.
+Still, Sabalenka needed to work for the championship while serving in what would be the last game, double-faulting on her initial match point and requiring three more to close things out.

 When Rybakina sent a forehand long to cap the final after nearly 2 1/2 hours, Sabalenka dropped to her back on the court and stayed down for a bit, covering her face as her eyes welled with tears.